 No, you only need to pay the non-refundable review fee.

 You can only access the exhibit hall if you have registered for the conference.

 What are the sample sizes that other data collectors have reached in the past?

 On average, data collectors have been able to recruit about 100 attendees into their studies.
-The majority of national conference attendees are certified family or adult NPs who work in primary care settings.
+Most national conference attendees are certified family, adult or adult-gerontology NPs who work in primary care settings.

 If you have any additional questions about this program, please contact AANP at firstname.lastname@example.org.